Abelian Analytic Torsion and Symplectic Volume: Introduction

 \section{Introduction}

 This article studies the abelian analytic torsion on Sasakian three-manifolds.
-Recall that the analytic torsion is a topological invariant that was introduced by D.B.
+The analytic torsion is a topological invariant that was introduced by D.B.
 Ray and I.M.
 Singer \cite{rsi} as an analytic analogue of the combinatorially defined Reidemeister torsion \cite{reid2}.
-Note that it is a well known fact that these two torsions agree, as was independently shown by W. M\"{u}ller, \cite{mul}, and J. Cheeger, \cite{cheeg}, for unimodular representations.
-More recently an elegant new proof of this equivalence has been given by M. Braverman \cite{brav} using the Witten laplacian \cite{wit}.
-We work with the analytic torsion directly in this article, and note that a computation using the purely combinatorial definition would be an interesting complementary approach.\\ \\ Our main objective in this article is to prove that the (square-root of the) analytic torsion may be identified as a natural symplectic volume form on the moduli space of flat abelian connections for certain Seifert structures on three-manifolds associated with Sasakian structures.
+It is a well known fact that these two torsions agree, as was independently shown by W. M\"{u}ller, \cite{mul}, and J. Cheeger, \cite{cheeg}, for unimodular representations.
+More recently an elegant new proof of this equivalence has been given by M. Braverman \cite{brav} using the Witten laplacian \cite{wit}.\\ \\ Our main objective in this article is to compute the (square-root of the) analytic torsion explicitly as a natural symplectic volume form on the moduli space of flat abelian connections.
 This identification is motivated by the work of C. Beasley and E. Witten \cite{bw} involving Chern-Simons theory on contact three-manifolds.
 Recall that A.S.
 Schwarz \cite{schw} has shown that the abelian Chern-Simons partition function is proportional to the analytic torsion and our study is also natural in light of this fact.
-Our main result also shows that two mathematically a priori different definitions of the abelian Chern-Simons partitition function derived from \cite{bw} are rigorously equivalent.
-Our main strategy is to use the the work of M. Rumin and N. Seshadri \cite{rs} which naturally connects the analytic torsion with contact structures on three-manifolds. \\ \\ Before presenting our main results we establish some notation and terminology.
-Throughout, $X$ will denote a closed, orientable three-manifold, and $(X,\phi,\xi,\kappa,\operatorname{g})$ will denote $X$ equipped with a \emph{Sasakian} structure.
-See \ref{sasakianapp} for further background on Sasakian and contact geometry. \begin{define} A \emph{Seifert manifold} is a closed orientable three-manifold that admits a locally free $\U(1)$-action. \end{define} \begin{rem} Note that our definition of a Seifert manifold is not the most general possible.
-We refer to \cite{o1} for the general definition and also for the classification of these manifolds. \end{rem}
+Our main result, Theorem \ref{maintheorem}, shows that two mathematically a priori different definitions of the abelian Chern-Simons partitition function derived from \cite{bw} are rigorously equivalent.
+Our main strategy is to use the the work of M. Rumin and N. Seshadri \cite{rs} which naturally connects the analytic torsion with contact structures on three-manifolds. \\ \\ Throughout, $X$ will denote a closed, orientable three-manifold, and $(X,\phi,\xi,\kappa,\operatorname{G})$ will denote $X$ equipped with a \emph{Sasakian} structure.
+See \cite{bg}, \cite{dt} for standard background on Sasakian and contact geometry.
+For convenience we recall that a \emph{Sasakian manifold} is a normal contact metric manifold, $(X,\phi,\xi,\kappa,\operatorname{G})$, where, \begin{itemize} \item $\kappa\in\Omega^{1}(X)$ is a contact form, i.e. $\kappa\wedge d\kappa \neq 0$, $\xi\in\Gamma(TX)$ is the Reeb vector field,